kwasniew/hyperbook/manuscript/ch3.md

 ## Using Hyperapp from npm

 Using modules directly from CDN is convenient for simple experiments.
-However, for the regular development you want to have local version of all dependencies.
+However, for the regular development you want to have local version of your dependencies.
 Why?
 Because sometimes CDNs:
 * go down
 * are slow to respond
 * have security breaches
 * go out of business

-Additionally, local dependencies allows for offline work.
+Additionally, local dependencies allow for offline work.

 Create **package.json** in your root directory:
 ```json